KLXQ

-KLXQ is a classic rock music station in Hot Springs, Arkansas.
-It broadcasts with an ERP of .94 kW (940 watts) from its broadcast tower on Mount Riante, south of Hot Springs in Garland County, Arkansas, where it shares space with sister station KQUS.
+KLXQ (96.7 FM) is a classic rock music station in Hot Springs, Arkansas.
+It broadcasts with an ERP of 940 watts from its broadcast tower on Mount Riante, south of Hot Springs in Garland County, Arkansas, where it shares space with sister station KQUS.

 KLXQ is owned and operated by US Stations, LLC, a local company that also owns KZNG, KQUS, and KLAZ in Hot Springs, Arkansas and KLBL in Malvern, Arkansas.

 History

 On August 10, 2016 at 6 pm, KHTO changed their format from contemporary hit radio to a simulcast of classic rock-formatted KLXQ 101.9 FM, branded as "101.9 and 96.7 The Rocket".

 On November 16, 2016, KHTO rebranded as "96.7 The Rocket" when KHTO's simulcast with KLXQ 101.9 FM (which began stunting) ended.

 On December 14, 2016, KHTO changed their call letters to KLXQ.